-How to Improve Your Keyword Rankings in Google
+12 Actions That Help Improve Your Google Keyword Rankings

 1. Measure Your Rankings

-The first, and probably the most obvious, place to start is measuring your rankings.
+The first (and probably the most obvious) place to start is measuring your rankings.

-Without having a solid understanding of your baseline keyword performance, you won’t know how far you’ve come and how much you’ve improved.
+Without a solid understanding of your baseline keyword performance, you won’t know how far you’ve come and how much you’ve improved.

-I’d highly suggest exporting all of this valuable keyword data and keeping it on file to reference in the future.
+I’d highly suggest exporting all of this valuable keyword data and keeping it on file for future reference.
+If nothing else, it will show you how much better you’ve gotten at SEO.

-Some of us may have learned the hard way, but you never know when things will change in any given tool – whether it’s how the data is reported, what information we have access to, etc.
+Some of us may have learned the hard way, but you never know when things will change with any given tool – whether it’s how data is reported, what information we have access to, etc.

 Export keyword data from Google Search Console and landing page traffic (organic and total) from Google Analytics.